israelBuskila/Task-Manager-App/README.md

 ### User Workflow
 1. Log in as regular user
+2. Receive reminder notifications for approaching tasks
-2. View tasks assigned by admin
+3. View tasks assigned by admin
-3. Update task status/priority
+4. Update task status/priority
-4. Delete completed tasks
+5. Delete completed tasks
-5. Filter assigned tasks by status/priority
+6. Filter assigned tasks by status/priority

+### Testing Reminders
+1. Create a task with a reminder date:
+   - Set within 1 hour for urgent notification
+   - Set within 24 hours for soon notification
+   - Set within 72 hours for upcoming notification
+2. Log out and log back in to see reminders
+3. Refresh the page to verify reminder persistence
+4. Complete a task to verify reminder stops
+5. Create multiple tasks to test notification grouping

 ## User Roles and Permissions